I know a few people at the moment who would like to flee to Europe!! So the next best thing for you is to pretend you are travelling with Jane.

 Coal mining in Wales saw the birth of the industrial revolution.
 The first railway was also built in Wales, where the formula for steel was discovered - a mix of iron ore and phosphate, allowing for strength and expansion/contraction of the tracks.

-Little Red Riding Hood.
+The childrens sitting room was not forgotten - walls adorned with maigcal fairy tales like Little Red Riding Hood.
 Wouldn't it have been wonderful to have these murals adorning your bedroom wall when a child.
 Or even now!
 You don't have to be a child to enjoy these images.

 There is a hidden man in this image.
 Can you spot him?